Panasonic S5 vs Zeiss ZX1

 It is notable that the S5 has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the S5 and the ZX1 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Zeiss.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Zeiss websites.
+Further information on the features and operation of the S5 and ZX1 can be found, respectively, in the Panasonic S5 Manual (free pdf) or the online Zeiss ZX1 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic S5 and the Zeiss ZX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.